How to Record a Karaoke Performance

 There are a variety of reasons why you may want to make a recording of a karaoke performance.
 To share with friends, to post on social sites, for audition purposes, or maybe for making a CD.
 Whatever the reason you can make good quality recording fairly easily.

-You can use just about any microphone although condenser microphones generally pick up a wider frequency range and therefore make for better sound quality.
-Your recordings can be saved as mp3 files.
+You can use just about any microphone that will plug into your computer (USB or 1/8" plugin) although a better quality mic will make for better sound quality.
+Your recordings can be saved as mp3 files which of course can be used to create an audio CD.
 Once you learn the program and its settings you can make some good quality recordings.

 Mobile AppA mobile app called Sing-N-Share lets you make recordings of your karaoke singing and instantly share them on Facebook or Twitter.
 The Acesonic Sing n Jam Karaoke Mixer System makes a nice addition to this app.

 From a Karaoke System MixerIf you have a home or professional karaoke system you can record the final mix output from the mixer.
 This is the final (unpowered) output from the mixer that is sent to the amp.
 In short, this is exactly what would be coming out of the speakers.